baopj/baopj.github.io/_pages/about.md

 News
 ======
-- [2024.08] our E3M is selected as oral presentation on ECCV 2024!
+- [2024.08] Our ECCV paper is selected as an oral presentation!
 - [2024.07] 1 paper is accepted by ECCV 2024!
 - [2023.12] 2 papers are accepted by AAAI 2024!
 - [2022.12] 1 paper is accepted by AAAI 2023!